oyanzhi/tp/docs/UserGuide.md

 #### <font color=#5a9f68>2.4.1 Adding a meeting note : `note`</font>

-Adds a meeting note to the specified client in FinHub.
+Adds a meeting note to a specified client in FinHub.

 Format: `note CLIENT_INDEX TEXT`